ducphamle2/DB-project-frontend-tinder-clone/README.md

   https://facebook.github.io/react-native/docs/signed-apk-android

-## NOTE: react-native run-android / run-ios chỉ chạy được khi đã bật máy ảo / cắm máy vào, node modules đã được install (npm install)
+## NOTE: react-native run-android / run-ios can only run when a device is connected (either mobile phones or virtual devices) and node modules is installed (npm install)

 # IF YOU ARE TOO LAZY, JUST COME TO ME, I WILL DIRECTLY INSTALL THE APP INTO YOUR PHONE IMMEDIATELY !!